coshinen/blog/_posts/2019-01-20-Just-A-Kiss.md

 comments: true
 categories: 翻訳
 tags: 歌詞
-excerpt: Lyin' here with you so close to me.
+excerpt: Lying here with you so close to me.
 It's hard to fight these feelings when it feels so hard to breathe.
 I'm caught up in this moment.
-I'm caught up in your smile
+I'm caught up in your smile.
 ---
 ![own the night](https://raw.githubusercontent.com/mistydew/misc/master/cover/own%20the%20night.jpg){:.border}